DreadParadox-Dash/patientrecordsystem/README.md

 To setup:

 - Download and setup the [PHP REST API](https://github.com/DreadParadox-Dash/pregsystem-api).
+The setup instructions is on the README page too.
-- Download the Installer.
+- Download the Installer and run.
-- After installation, the program can now work.
-Only in Windows.
+- After installation, the program can now work as long as the REST API and MySQL is running.
+Only for Windows.